reduxjs/reselect/README.md

   }
 }

+/*
+ * Definition of input selectors.
+ * Input selectors should be used to abstract away the structure
+ * of the store in cases where no calculations are needed
+ * and memoization wouldn't provide any benefits.
+ */

 const visibilityFilterSelector = state => state.visibilityFilter;
 const todosSelector = state => state.todos;

+/*
+ * Definition of combined selector.
+ * In visibleTodosSelector, input selectors are combined to derive new information.
+ * To prevent expensive recalculation of the input-selectors memoization is applied.
+ * Hence, these selectors are only recomputed when the value of their input selectors change.
+ * If none of the input selectors return a new value, the previously computed value is returned.
+ */

 export const visibleTodosSelector = createSelector( visibilityFilterSelector, todosSelector,